 Dam Van Huynh

-Originally from Southern Vietnam, Dam Van Huynh is a UK based dancer/choreographer/director.
+Originally from Southern Vietnam, Dam Van Huynh is a UK based dancer / choreographer / director.
 As a child refugee, his family and he fled Vietnam after the war and settled in the USA where Dam was raised.
 Dam founded his own company in 2008, Van Huynh Company – a vibrant, cutting edge contemporary dance company with a growing national and international reputation.
-From the very beginning, his work was distinctive and reflected his deep interest in redefining the body and its movement capability.
-He was selected to take part in the Rauschenberg Residency (USA) in 2023.

 In 2014 Dam went on a research period in his home country Vietnam, allowing him to rediscover his culture through contemporary dance.
 Following this experience, he built new links with the Community Centre for Refugees from Vietnam, Laos and Cambodia (VLC) based in East London supporting the development of Centre 151 an independent charity, promoting culture, arts and community inclusion and becoming Director of the organisation in 2016.